 Fishers police officer spends Thanksgiving in hospital bed, grateful to be alive

-INDIANAPOLIS, In. – A hometown hero is spending his Thanksgiving in a hospital bed.
+INDIANAPOLIS, Ind. – A hometown hero is spending his Thanksgiving in a hospital bed.

 Fishers police officer Bihn Dennis is still recovering after a serious motorcycle accident in October.
 He and his wife were riding down to Nashville when they crashed.
-It’s a trip they take every other weekend but this one sent them to the emergency room.
+It’s a trip they take every other weekend, but this one sent them to the emergency room.

-Officer Dennis does not remember anything about that day or anything two weeks later because he suffered a traumatic brain injury.
+Dennis doesn’t remember anything about that day or anything two weeks later because he suffered a traumatic brain injury.
 Doctors rushed him into surgery to remove a part of his skull to reduce the swelling and bleeding.
-They also tried to save his right leg during a nearly 8 hour surgery.
+They also tried to save his right leg during a nearly eight-hour surgery.

-“It was merely by the grace of God I am here,” said officer Dennis.
+“It was merely by the grace of God I am here,” he said.

 He was finally able to get out of his hospital bed after six weeks.
-His wife, Mary, suffered serious road rash and she has been by his side every day.
+His wife, Mary, suffered serious road rash and has been by his side every day.
 He was transferred to the Rehabilitation Hospital of Indiana on Wednesday.

 Mary realizes her Thanksgiving could have been much different this year.
 She’s been with her husband for 27 years.